EmbedKun/AvalonGame/README.md

 - **🧠 Chain of Thought (CoT)**
   - In debug mode, you can view the `Thinking-ReAct` logs.
 You'll often find that even when the AI votes correctly, their reasoning might be completely hallucinated.

+- **🐢 Turtle Soup Strategy**
+  - Start with broad questions to establish the setting: *time, place, characters, relationships*.
+  - Pay close attention to every unusual detail in the story — it's there for a reason.
+  - If the Soup Master says "Irrelevant", switch your line of questioning immediately.

 ---

 ## 🌍 Networking & Remote Play